MasterOfPoppets/MasterOfPoppets.github.io/src/portfolio/pwg.md

 Integrating tools such as Gulp, ESLint and Wallaby into the development process allowed us to reduce the rampant code duplication and cut down on the number of errors and unprofessional javascript.
-Encouraging test-driven development also allowed us to help the team to create more robust but reusable code than previously.
+Encouraging test-driven development also allowed us to help the team to create more robust and reusable code than before.

 Finally, by creating a dedicated new server, written in Node, for all the previously disparately located business rules, we were able to quickly increase the level of professionalism in the team's javascript.
 This ultimately benefit the